Have a question about Esther Myers Yoga Studio? Click on a question below to view the answer.

 Note: we run this class from time to time.
 Please check the class schedule to see if it is currently being offered or contact the Studio for more information.

 Yes, you can change the class you attend from week to week, if necessary.
+The 6, 10 and 20 class cards give you the flexibility to attend the class that works for your schedule.

 We have mats, blankets, bolsters etc. However, we do encourage you to bring your own mat if you have one.